New Subnautica 2 concept art : r/subnautica

 How deep does the Subnautica 2 ocean go?

-Unknown Worlds has not released exact dimensions for the map, but sources confirm the ocean is several hundred meters deep at early access launch.
-That tracks with the series' design philosophy, where vertical exploration through depth layers is just as important as horizontal navigation across biomes.
+Unknown Worlds hasn't released exact dimensions, but the ocean reaches several hundred meters deep at early access launch.
+That fits with the series' design philosophy, where vertical exploration through depth layers matters just as much as horizontal navigation across biomes.

-The lack of a precise figure is worth noting.
-As of the early access launch, Unknown Worlds has not published exact square kilometer measurements or a numbered depth cap.
-Any specific figures circulating beyond "several hundred meters deep" are not confirmed by the developer.
-This guide will be updated as official numbers are released.
+The lack of a precise number is deliberate.
+As of the early access launch, Unknown Worlds hasn't published exact square kilometer measurements or a numbered depth cap.
+Any specific figures floating around beyond "several hundred meters deep" aren't official.
+This guide will update when hard numbers arrive.

 Depth tracking in early access